Sirage-t/react-chrome-extension-MV3/README.md

 # React Chrome Extension MV3 Starter

 A boilerplate code to get you started with building chrome extensions (manifest v3) using modern web technologies, namely `react` and `typescript`.

-The tool uses webpack v5 (already configured) and webpack dev server v4 beta.
+The tool uses webpack v5 and webpack dev server v4.

 ---